 You've been there before: You're scrolling through your Instagram feed when you see your favorite celeb post about their favorite new product — a face serum, vitamins that will make your skin brighter, or a specialty food service.
 You can't help but want to be like the stars, but are the products worth it?
-In Elite Daily's new series, I Tried, we put it all to the test.
+In Elite Daily's series, I Tried, we put it all to the test.
 We're trying those products as well as celebrities' health and wellness tips, recipes, and life hacks.
 We'll do the leg work and tell you what living like your fave star is really like.

 I was 19 years old when I signed up for my very first gym membership.
 Walking out of the fitness center with a tiny, plastic ID card looped around my key ring, I looked down at the yellow receipt in my hand and thought, “Ah, this is it, this is when I start getting healthy.”
 I’ll admit, I've come a long way since then, and one important lesson I've learned is that you definitely don’t need to belong to a gym to get your body moving.
 To prove it, I tried Khloé Kardashian’s DB Method workout from the comfort of my living room for a week.

-I knew going into the experiment that The DB Method could work wonders for my booty (I mean, have you seen the glutes on Khloé Kardashian?!), but where did the idea even come from for this contraption?
+My experiment began with a quick tutorial from none other than The DB Method founder herself, Erika Rayman.
+I knew going into this process that The DB Method could work wonders for my booty (if it worked for Khloé K, it could work for me, right?), but where did the idea even come from for this contraption?
 According to Rayman, The DB Method was born after a personal trainer taught her how to isolate her glutes.

 "Using the [glute] techniques he taught me, I noticed a huge difference — and it changed my body and my workouts forever," Rayman tells Elite Daily.
 "I switched jobs, and my schedule made it difficult for me to continue with my trainer, but I couldn’t stop thinking that someone should build a device to use at home to mimic what I did with my trainer... and so that someone became me."

-Even though The DB Method Machine is new to me, I'm very used to high-intensity exercise, so when I still wasn't feeling much after four days of the beginner workout, I decided I should give The DB Cardio Sculpt a fair shot.
+Even though The DB Method machine is new to me, I'm very used to high-intensity exercise, so when I still wasn't feeling much after four days of the beginner workout, I decided I should give The DB Cardio Sculpt a shot.
 If it turned out to be too much for me, I thought, I could always go back to The Founder Fave for the remainder of my experiment.